 Singleton lists are equal to their single item.
-Therefore, any function or operator that expects a list as input but instead receives a non-list semantic domain element \mathbf{e} behaves as if it had received $[\mathbf{e}]$ as input.
+Therefore, any function or operator that expects a list as input but instead receives a non-list semantic domain element e behaves as if it had received [e] as input.

-For convenience, a selection using the "." operator with a list of contexts on its left hand side returns a list of selections, i.e. $FEEL(e, f, c) = [FEEL(f, c'), FEEL(f, c'), \dots]$ where $FEEL(e) = [e', e'', \dots]$ and c' is c augmented with the context entries of e', c'' is c augmented with the context entries of e'', or e'', e''
+For convenience, a selection using the "." operator with a list of contexts on its left hand side returns a list of selections, i.e. FEEL(e,f,c') = [FEEL(f,c'), FEEL(f,c''), ...] where FEEL(e) = [e',e'',...] and c' is c augmented with the context entries of e', c'' is c augmented with the context entries of e', c'' is c augmented with the context entries of e', e'.